vsrad/radeon-asm-tools/VSRAD.Syntax/README.md

 > For example, for the `Release` build option, the `RadeonAsmSyntax.vsix` extension installer will be located in the ***path to project location\VSRAD.Syntax\bin\Release*** directory.

+## Debugging

+1. Right-click on `VSRAD.Syntax` in *Solution Explorer* and select *Set as StartUp Project*.
+2. Right-click on `VSRAD.Syntax` in *Solution Explorer* and select *Properties*.
+4. Navigate to the *Debug* tab in the project properties editor.
+5. Choose *Start external program* as the *Start action* and enter the path to your Visual Studio executable (`<Visual Studio installation path>\Common7\IDE\devenv.exe`).
+6. Close the project properties editor and start debugging by pressing F5.

 ## Plugin features

 ### Syntax highlight